C-Otto/rebalance-lnd/README.md

   Rebalance a channel.
 You need to specify at least the 'to' channel (-t).

   -f CHANNEL, --from CHANNEL
-                        public key identifying the outgoing channel (funds will be taken from this channel) -t CHANNEL, --to CHANNEL
+                        channel ID of the outgoing channel (funds will be taken from this channel)
+  -t CHANNEL, --to CHANNEL
-                        public key identifying the incoming channel (funds will be sent to this channel).
+                        channel ID of the incoming channel (funds will be sent to this channel).
 You may also use the index as shown in the incoming candidate list (-l -i).
   -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance